The Heart Is An Involuntary Muscle

 Conclusion

 The heart is an involuntary muscle, a tireless engine that powers our lives from beginning to end.
-Its automatic function, driven by intricate electrical and hormonal mechanisms, allows us to live without consciously managing this essential organ.
+Its automatic function, driven by detailed electrical and hormonal mechanisms, allows us to live without consciously managing this essential organ.
 Understanding the science behind this involuntary nature, as well as the latest trends in cardiac care, empowers us to take proactive steps to protect and nurture our hearts.